AmericanRedCross/osm-data-parse/README.md

 Also saves out a GeoJSON of all task features that are marked completed or validated.

 Currently setup for our specific use-case.
 But I plan to make it more configurable.

+- download or clone the project
+- run `npm install` in the folder
+- run `node parse.js`